tfggomes/a32nx/docs/README.md

 - :x: due to this workaround, the engine EGT can go into read area when in (OP) CLB/DES (see workaround above)
 - :x: after a longer pause the custom autopilot system can go crazy
 - :x: due to lack of VNAV, DES mode is currently only using SPD/MACH
-- :x: CLB and DES do not respect altitude constraints (contraints are supported but are lacking proper input)
 - :x: Transitions might not be as they should
 - :x: FD off/on does not deactivate all FMA items
 - :x: Engagement of AP with FD off is incorrect